Skip to main content

 Phase 1: Admission to Camp => Shock

-When the prisoners entered the camps, most of them went into shock, and reacted in ways that would’ve seemed abnormal under normal circumstances, including (i) delusions of reprieve, (ii) humor, (iii) curiosity, and (iv) a lack of fear.
-We elaborate on each of these reactions in detail in our complete Man’s Search for Meaning summary (click here for the full summary).
+When the prisoners entered the camps, most of them went into shock, and reacted in ways that indicated abnormal mental health, including (i) delusions of reprieve, (ii) humor, (iii) curiosity, and (iv) a lack of fear.
+We elaborate on each of these reactions in detail in our complete Man’s Search for Meaning summary.

 Phase 2: Routine => Apathy